nilanjan1/exercise/README.md

 ### Host system requirements

-Host system is the hypervisor machine where we will be booting up the virtyual machine.
+Host system is the hypervisor machine where we will be booting up the virtual machine.
 In this exercise I have used ubuntu 14.04 as the host OS and KVM as the hypervisor.
 The host system should be up and running.
 You should be able to create virtual machine in it.
 I have used NAT enabled network for the virtual machine network.
 By default libvirt will create a NAT enabled network named ***default*** and start dhcp service in it.
 In the host system enable hardware virtualization support from the BIOS.

 Run kvm-ok to see the virtualization support.
 Below output is desired